IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/superfast-supertrend/index.md

 annotated with `@p`, while inputs and outputs weren't annotated at all - the factory knows exactly that `high` is the high price, while the latest line apparently returns 4 output objects.

-For more examples, see [Expressions](/documentation/indicators/parsers/#expressions).
+For more examples, see the documentation on expression parsing.

 ```pycon
 >>> SuperTrend = vbt.IF.from_expr(